qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/vector_properties.rst

    Rule settings

+.. index:: Fields, Forms
 .. _vector_attributes_menu:

 Fields Menu
 ===========

 |attributes| The :guilabel:`Fields` menu helps you organize the fields of
-the selected dataset and organize the way user interacts with the feature's attributes.
+the selected dataset and the way you can interact with the feature's attributes.
 The buttons |newAttribute|
 :sup:`New field` and |deleteAttribute| :sup:`Delete field`
 can be used when the dataset is in |toggleEditing| :sup:`Editing mode`.